GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Greenfist** (*unique*)
 $5,600 , 2.75 lbs.
 Club
 When wielded by an Elemental, Fey, Plant, or Sylvan creature- this club *gains a +1 bonus to all attacks, beats, and parries.
-Additionally, if name is known, user can cast the spell Green Ward using any of their spellcastiung methods and/or wyrding, even if they did not know it.
+Additionally, if name is known, user can cast the spell Green Ward using any of their spellcasting methods and/or wyrding, even if they did not know it.
 A creature which is not normally capable of casting spells may still do so as a wyrding*.

 **Grimfrost Flail**
 $5,800 , 4 lbs.